Moving Past Persistent Resistance

 Your business and professional influence will grow as you increase the effective use of business partnering on a consistent basis.

 When facing change, you don’t need an expert.
-You need partnership.
+You need a partner.

 Your company probably looks at change with a mix of excitement and fear.
 And while you may want certain parts of your organization to change, it is scary to take on the actual responsibility of making it happen.
 It is much safer and easier to delegate the actual transformation to someone else.
 This typically is where consultants come into the picture.
 And why not?
 Experts are constantly touted as the only ones knowledgeable and powerful enough to lead.